Does Hiring a BS/MD Consultant Make Your Application Stronger?

 Where the polish turns into a problem

-The whole consulting market runs on a simple promise: more help is more advantage.
+Section titled “Where the polish turns into a problem”The whole consulting market runs on a simple promise: more help is more advantage.
 Better essay editors, a tighter narrative, a rehearsed interview, a consultant who has seen it all.
 The implicit message is that the raw student is not enough, and the job is to package them into something more impressive.
 Families spend real money on the assumption that polish is what wins.

 Past a point, polish is what loses.
-An experienced reader has seen ten thousand smooth essays and can feel when a seventeen-year-old's voice has been edited into a thirty-five-year-old consultant's.
-One admissions reader put it plainly in a public forum: a too-perfect, polished essay makes them feel they are being lied to.
+An experienced reader has seen ten thousand smooth essays and can feel when a seventeen-year-old’s voice has been edited into a thirty-five-year-old consultant’s.
+One admissions reader said it straight in a public forum: a too-perfect, polished essay makes them feel they are being lied to.
 The same is true in the interview.
-When every answer is rehearsed, the committee cannot find the person, and a committee will not stake a medical-school seat on someone they cannot actually see.
+When every answer is rehearsed, the committee cannot find the person, and a committee will not stake a medical-school seat on someone they cannot see.

-There is nothing wrong with help.
-A good reader, a parent, a teacher, an honest advisor, can pull a real story out of a student who buried it, or point out that the most interesting thing about them is sitting in paragraph four.
+Section titled “What good help does”There is nothing wrong with help.
+A good reader, a parent, a teacher, a candid advisor, can pull a real story out of a student who buried it, or point out that the most interesting thing about them is sitting in paragraph four.
 That is help that makes the person more visible.

 What happened here is the opposite.
 The editing did not surface the student.
 It replaced them.
 The essays came back grammatically perfect and emotionally generic, a story about service and passion that could have been written about any of a thousand applicants.
 The interview answers were rehearsed to the point of sounding like a brochure.
 Every individual move was defensible.
 The sum was an application with no fingerprints on it.